Baal Shem: Etymology and pronunciation

-The unofficial title Baal Shem was given by others who recognized or benefited from the Baal Shem's ability to perform wondrous deeds, and emerged in the Middle Ages, continuing until the early modern era.
+The unofficial title baal shem was given by others who recognized or benefited from their ability to perform wondrous deeds, emerging in the Middle Ages and continuing until the early modern period.

-Rabbi Elijah Ba'al Shem of Chelm is the oldest historical figure to have been contemporaneously known as a Baal Shem.
+Elijah Ba'al Shem of Chełm is the oldest historical figure to have been contemporaneously known as a Baal Shem.
 He was known to study Kabbalah.
-He received the title of Ba'al Shem because of his creation of this anthropomorphic being through the use of a "Shem" (one of God's names.)
-His descendant, Tzvi Ashkenazi, mentioned that people attested to him having created a Golem using Sefer Yetzirah.
+He received the title of ba'al shem because he created this anthropomorphic being through the use of one of God's names.
+His descendant, Tzvi Ashkenazi, mentioned that people attested to him having created a golem using the Sefer Yetzirah.